goolamabbas/Prod-Telegram-Messages-Save-to-Notion/README_BACKUP.md

 1. Check the application logs for error messages
 2. Verify that database connection parameters are correct
-3. Ensure Replit Object Storage is accessible
+3. Ensure Replit Object Storage is enabled and accessible
+   - Check that the `REPLIT_OBJECT_STORAGE` secret is properly configured
+   - Run `python test_object_storage_access.py` to verify storage access
 4. Check AWS credentials if offsite backups are failing
+   - Verify the AWS credentials with `python test_aws_backup.py`
+5. Test the backup and restore cycle with `python test_backup_restore.py`
-5. Verify SMTP settings if notifications aren't being received
+6. Verify SMTP settings if notifications aren't being received

 ## Manual Backup